 The student will receive one-half hour of private instruction per week for 12 weeks and will be expected to practice adequately as specified by the instructor.

-P: Textbooks and Materials to be Purchased by Students

-The instructor will recommend suitable materials.

-Q: Means of Assessment

-The grade will be calculated by the instructor on the basis of weekly achievement in the various aspects of the course.
+P: Textbooks and Materials to be Purchased by Students The instructor will recommend suitable materials.
+Q: Means of Assessment The grade will be calculated by the instructor on the basis of weekly achievement in the various aspects of the course.
 This will be recorded by the instructor at the conclusion of each lesson.
-Factors to be considered are progress, punctuality and attendance, musicianship and completion of minimum requirements.

-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR
+Factors to be considered are progress, attendance, punctuality, musicianship and completion of minimum requirements.
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No Course Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar